cyrus28214/ADS-search-engine/README.md

 ### Steps to Build

+**Notice**: Only tested on Linux, I am not sure whether it works on Windows.

 1. Clone the repository and navigate to the root project directory.

 2. Create a build directory: